alphagov/govuk-design-system/src/community/design-system-day/index.md

 ## Joining online

-Day 2 will take online using the Hopin platform.
+Day 2 will take place online using the Hopin platform.
 You can use another device if it's blocked on your work computer.

 A link to join will be sent to all attendees before the event.
 If you email us as the event is starting, it might take us a while to reply to you as we'll be busy running the event.